 Sugar - this is an optional ingredient but it does help to cut the acid taste of the vinegar.
 You can substitute honey or agave syrup if you want.
 I don't personally like artificial sweeteners, so I haven't tried those and I don't know how well they would work.
 It SEEMS like it would be fine, though!
 If you try it please let me know so I can add it here.

 Salt - regular, kosher, or sea salt is fine.
 You won't likely be able to tell the difference so use whatever you have on hand!

 Pickled red onions are super simple to make.

 You start by peeling the red onion, and slicing it very thinly.
 You can use a mandolin slicer for this step; it will help you to get even, thin slices that all pickle properly.
-If you don't have an mandolin slicer, or you prefer not to use one, simply slice them with a kitchen knife.
+If you don't have an mandolin slicer, or you prefer not to use one, simply slice them with a sharp chef's knife or kitchen knife.
 Just try to slice them pretty thinly so they pickle evenly.

-Slice the pepper, and place onions and peppers together in a mason jar.
+Slice the pepper, and place onions and peppers together in a Mason jar.

 Next, combine the vinegar, salt, and optional sugar in a saucepan.
 Turn your stove to medium heat, and cook the mixture just to the point of boiling, then turn off the heat.

-Finally, place the sliced onions and peppers into a Mason jar, and carefully pour the hot vinegar mixture over top.
+Finally, place the sliced onions and peppers into a glass jar, and carefully pour the hot vinegar mixture over top.
 Stir to combine, place the lid on, and refrigerate for 20-30 minutes.
 This gives the pickling solution time to work.
 It will soften the onions and add the flavors from the solution to the resulting pickled onions.